AshritaSahoo/SIT-CUBESAT-AS/README.md

 # Cubesat Basics:
-## Introduction to CUBESAT : Basic concepts and processes
+## Introduction to CubeSat : Basic concepts and processes
- - What is a cubesat?
+ - What is a CubeSat?

    A CubeSat is a class of small satellite with a form factor of 10 cm (3.9 in) cubes.
 These tiny satellites have a mass of no more than 2 kg (4.4 lb) per unit and often use commercial off-the-shelf (COTS) components for their